 COVID- 19 has hit everyone hard across the world where everyone is locked under their houses.
-The pandemic has affected all the activities including everyone’s favorite and England’s National Sport “Cricket”.
-The game has been impacted by the pandemic which has eventually led to cancellation and postponing of matches.
+The pandemic has affected all the activities including everyone’s favourite and England’s National Sport “Cricket”.
+The game has been impacted by the pandemic which has eventually led to the cancellation and postponing of matches.

 Mental health is crucial to maintain in times of crisis.
 Kohli initiated the conversation by admitting that staying at home without cricket practice and matches was not easy in the initial days.
 But that did not hinder him from focusing on mental health which encouraged him to start working out at his home.
 Over time, he accepted the fact that this pandemic situation was not in anyone’s control.

 The thing which can be controlled by an individual is their own” Mindset”.
 He started off with boosting the confidence of other cricketers by picking up from where he left in full swing POST-COVID-19.
 It is important to stay healthy and fit and to work on the mental aspect of the game, says the Indian Skipper.

 On Star Sports Show “Cricket Connected”, skipper Virat Kholi mentioned having all the required gym equipment at his home which is used for the training.
 He also mentions being focused more upon mental state rather than long hour practice in the net.
 When everything seems falling down, staying positive and happy all the time to start off with the game again post COVID-19.

 Virat Kohli encourages everyone by stating that he would return to the game with full positivity and happiness.
 He focused upon the positive things and try to remain fit during difficult times.